smooth-mind/SE-project/README.md

    - Ensure `MEDIA_ROOT` and `MEDIA_URL` are properly configured
    - Check file permissions

-4. **Gemini API Errors**
+4. **OpenRouter API Errors**
-   - Verify API key is correct and has sufficient quota
+   - Verify API key is correct and allowed for the configured model
    - Check internet connectivity

 ## 🤝 Contributing